-We detail in this section the noise correction which needs to be applied if one wants to include QMC noise into the Langevin dynamics without inducing a bias on the final target temperature.
+We provide the noise correction which needs to be applied if one wants to include the QMC noise into the Langevin dynamics without inducing a bias on the final target temperature.
 Analogously to the equation (\ref{noisecorrect}), the integrated noise can be written

-Therefore, still assuming that the external noise is independent from the QMC noise, we obtain very similar relations to Eq.(\ref{substract}):
+Therefore, still assuming that the external noise is independent from the QMC noise, we obtain very similar relations to Eq.(\ref{noisecorrelator_integrated}):

 where the explicit expressions of the $\boldsymbol{\tilde{\alpha}}$ matrix components have been given in the main text in Eq.~(\ref{totalnoise}).
 By simply computing the square root of this $2\times 2$ matrix which is positive definite by construction, we are able to evaluate explicitly the exact integrated external noise to propagate the dynamics.